Edmund Blackadder: God, I love nurses — they're so disgustingly clinical!

 Truth in Television: smoking is bad, among other things, for your voice.
 People who smoke a lot will have a significant Vocal Evolution as time goes by.
 They will sound deeper, lower, and raspier, giving a gravelly voice effect.
 Many will have trouble with their voice as time goes by, especially clearing their throat or swallow several times when they talk.

-A smoky voice can be used for evil characters to appear more threatening (Evil Sounds Raspy, Contralto of Danger), but also to appear suave and sexy.
+A smoky voice can be used for evil characters to appear more threatening (Evil Sounds Raspy), but also to appear suave and sexy.
 Some actors and musicians have a trademark smoky voice that makes them sound more husky, manly, and/or cool.
 To some, it's not even a side effect: they deliberately use it as an excuse not to give up their habit.
-What is isn't, however, is the baritone voice of a black bear promoting fire safety.
+What it isn't, however, is the baritone voice of a black bear promoting fire safety.

-A subtrope of Smoking Is Cool, Aroused by Their Voice, Guttural Growler.
+A Sub-Trope of Smoking Is Cool, Aroused by Their Voice, and Guttural Growler.
+Compare Harsh Vocals.
+Contrast Scratchy-Voiced Senior, who may sound that way from smoking, but not usually, and they're usually not portrayed as sexy due to their age.
 Please note that we're not listing here people who only have a deep, sexy voice or who just happen to smoke a lot.
 It really has to be audible when they talk.

-- One of the CDC's anti-smoking PSAs feature a smoker named Terri who's The Unintelligible due to the damage smoking has done to her vocal cords.
+- One of the CDC's anti-smoking PSAs features a smoker named Terri who's The Unintelligible due to the damage smoking has done to her vocal cords.

 - There was an ad on a French radio station for The Punisher where the announcer's voice slowly deepened as he specifically mentioned that movie ads required the voice of a three-packs-a-day man.